Cord Farmer | Assistant Coach

 In addition to all of his college coaching experience, Farmer has worked with a number of club teams and has been a part of numerous soccer camps.
 In 2003, he graduated with a bachelor's degree in sport management from Flagler College.
 He is a member of the National Soccer Coaches Association of America and the United States Soccer Federation.
 Farmer's accreditations include — Advanced National License and USSF D.

-Dartmouth women’s soccer head coach Ron Rainey announced the hiring of Caroline Kelly as an assistant coach for the upcoming 2017 season.
+Head women’s soccer coach Ron Rainey announced the hiring of Nicole Ragano as an assistant coach for the 2018 season.